-It’s normal for people in the tech industry to move around the globe in search for better jobs, or even just move around for the sake of moving around, the popular Digital Nomads™.
-I didn’t know exactly what I wanted to do with my life, but I knew that eventually I would leave Brazil to live abroad somewhere.
+It’s normal for people in the tech industry to move around the globe in search of better jobs, or even just move around for the sake of moving around, the popular Digital Nomads™.
+I didn’t know exactly what I wanted to do with my life, but I knew that eventually, I would leave Brazil to live abroad somewhere.

-Around 2016 I started working in some personal projects and publishing them on Github, like the Magento Chatbot extension for Magento and the Contract Builder, which I made to try out VueJs and to help a lawyer friend to create new contracts faster.
+Around 2016 I started working on some personal projects and publishing them on GitHub, like the Magento Chatbot extension for Magento and the Contract Builder, which I made to try out VueJs and to help a lawyer friend to create new legal contracts faster.

-I was also always looking into hackathons to participate, just for the sake of improving my skills, practice my English and meet new people in the industry, in those search I found out about VanHackathon, which was a hackathon made by VanHack so me and a couple of friends decided to join it and make a chatbot integration for Shopify (we even made a promotional video for it), and for that we ended up winning a VanHack Premium account, that gave us access to some perks, and an exclusive Slack.
+I was also always looking into hackathons to participate, just for the sake of improving my skills, practice my English and meet new people in the industry, in those search I found out about VanHackathon, which was a hackathon made by VanHack so I and a couple of friends decided to join it and make a chatbot integration for Shopify (we even made a promotional video for it), and for that, we ended up winning a VanHack Premium account, that gave us access to some perks and an exclusive Slack.

-That’s all I have for you today, I hope my story inspire you to get your dream job.
+That’s all I have for you today, I hope my story inspires you to get your dream job.

 Gaurav on 9/30/20Inspirational !
 Thanks.

 Manoj Bohara on 9/25/20Practical and very inspiring suggestion on how to do it - thanks Pablo , wish you good luck and all the best.